Vikramasingapuram

 Vickramasingapuram or V.K.Puram is a Municipal town in Tirunelveli District in the Indian state of Tamil Nadu.
 It falls under the Ambasamudram Taluk.
 As of 2011, the town had a population of 47,241.

 It is a small town located in Ambasamudram taluk and on the banks of river Thamirabarani, 46 km from Tirunelveli, the capital of the District.
 This place is at the southernmost end of the Western Ghats which is called as "Podhigai Hill".
 Various religions' and castes' people are residing peacefully here.

 Geography

 Vikramasingapuram is located at 8.67°N 77.33°E. It has an average elevation of 200 metres (656 feet).
-It is situated 53 km to the south of Tirunelveli and 7 km from Ambasamudram.
+It is situated 53 km to the west of Tirunelveli and 7 km from Ambasamudram.
 It is situated on the banks of river Thamirabarani.

 Papanasam is 2 km from VKP and includes the Agasthiyar falls by which the Tamirabarani river descends into the plains.
 The water drops from a height of 100m over a wall of rock, covered both sides by forested hills of the Western Ghats.

 It is close to the Agasthiyar Falls, on the banks of the Thamirabarani river.
 The falls has significant flow throughout the year unlike the seasonal Kutralam falls.